Skip Payments Links

-To delete the next scheduled automatic payment without deleting the entire series clicking on the ‘Delete’ button next to the transaction listed in the ‘Pending Payments’ section in the ‘Bill Pay Center’.
+To delete the next scheduled automatic payment without deleting the entire series click on the ‘Cancel’ link next to the transaction listed in the ‘Pending Payments’ section in the ‘Bill Pay Center’.

-If you’re setting up a recurring payment for a set amount over a set amount of time, you can choose the option to have a different amount paid at the last payment in the recurring series on the end date you select.
+If you’re setting up a recurring payment for a set amount over a pre-determined amount of time, you can choose the option to have a different amount paid for the last payment on the end date you select.